brettrhenderson/pacboi/README.md

 The [Documentation.txt](Documentation.txt) and [Design.txt](Design.txt) files were original requirements for project submission.
-The Documentation file specifically has some useful info about how to play the game and how the sprites move around.
+The Documentation file specifically has some useful info about how to play the game, while Design talks about how the sprites are programmed to move.

 ## Installation
 If you would like to run the game on your laptop or play around with the code, the